cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/blueprints.md

 * `Refresh time interval` - The time interval in which the widget’s data will be refreshed, in seconds.
 Default: 10 seconds
 * `Enable click to drill down` - This option enables redirecting to the blueprint’s drill-down page upon clicking on a specific blueprint.
 Default: True
 * `Display style` - Can be either Catalog or table.
 The deployments status column is only available in list mode.
 Default: table
+* `Show Composer options` - This options anables to show composer options in menu and in blueprint list.
+Default: false
+* `Marketplace tabs` - Allow to edit tabs in Marketplace modal.
+* `Marketplace display style` - Can be either Catalog or table of market place modal.
+Default: table
+* `List of fields to show in the marketplace table` - Allow to change visible columns in the marketplace only in table mode.